 Partner brings Goodwill and Withdrawn by Old Partner

-For example, there are two partners A & B, with the profit-sharing ratio of 2:1, and C the new partner brings the goodwill Rs.
+For example, there are two partners, A & B, with a profit-sharing ratio of 2:1, and C, the new partner, brings the goodwill of Rs.
 300,000.
-Now the partner will credit this goodwill amount in the accounts of both A & B in the ratio 2:1, the partners A & B can now withdraw this amount fully or partially as per their wish and timing.
+Now the partner will credit this goodwill amount in the accounts of both A & B in the ratio of 2:1; the partners A & B can now withdraw this amount fully or partially as per their wish and timing.

 Partner does not bring Goodwill and Raised its Full Value

-When the new partner does not bring the goodwill and it is raised to its full value- when the new partner is not able to bring anything in cash for goodwill.
-In such a scenario the existing goodwill (proportionate for the new partner) will be raised to its full value.
-Then the goodwill account is debited by the full value of the goodwill and the old partner’s capital accounts are credited by this full goodwill amount in their old profit sharing ratio.
-And again if the goodwill amount needs to be written off then the same will be debited to all the partner’s capital account in their new profit sharing ratio.
+When the new partner does not bring the goodwill, and it is raised to its full value- when the new partner is not able to bring anything in cash for goodwill.
+In such a scenario, the existing goodwill (proportionate for the new partner) will be raised to its full value.
+Then the goodwill account is debited by the full value of the goodwill, and the old partner’s capital accounts are credited by this full goodwill amount in their old profit sharing ratio.
+And again, if the goodwill amount needs to be written off, then the same will be debited to all the partner’s capital accounts in their new profit sharing ratio.

-For example, there are two partners A & B, with the profit-sharing ratio of 3:1, and C the new partner does not bring the Goodwill amount of Rs.
-300,000 and the new profit-sharing ratio of the partner is 2:1:1.
+For example, there are two partners, A & B, with a profit-sharing ratio of 3:1, and C, the new partner, does not bring the Goodwill amount of Rs.
+300,000, and the new profit-sharing ratio of the partner is 2:1:1.
 Here, the accounting for goodwill is as follows: